ShiningVenus/CozyCritters/docs/decap-cms.md

 ## Accessing the editor

-1. Deploy the app and visit `/admin/`.
+1. Create a CMS account if one doesn't exist yet: `npm run cms:add-user -- <username> <password> [role]`.
+The first account should be an `admin`.
-2. Log in with your Git provider when prompted.
+2. Open `/cms-login.html` and sign in with that username and password.
-3. After authentication the CMS UI will load.
+3. You'll be redirected to `/admin/` where the CMS UI loads.

 ## Editing content